Having problems with Ticks?

 How to Avoid Tick-Borne Infections

-- Use insect repellent: Apply insect repellents, such as DEET, to exposed skin and clothing.
+- Use insect repellent: Apply repellents containing DEET to both skin and clothing.

-- Regularly check for ticks: Check your clothing, skin, and pets frequently for any ticks that may have latched on.
+- Check regularly: Inspect your clothes, skin, and pets frequently for ticks after being outdoors.

 What Is Lyme Disease?